Ed1123/100-days-of-code/r2-log.md

 **Thoughts:** Not feeling with a lot of energy, but it wasn't a bad day.
 I finally had that difficult conversaion and now things are better.
 Feeling better.

+### Day 79: June 12, 2020 (Reading SCC on Directed Graphs)

+**Today's Progress**: I learned a way to compute strongly connected components in directed graphs with linear complexity on the number of edges and vertex.
+I learned about the Bowtie structure of the web graph by Andrei Broder.

+**Thoughts:** A little hard day.
+I felt lazy, but I did all my things.
+Not in the time I'd have preffered (it's 2:39 am), but I did them.